-Strategically Stirling was crucial from early to medieval times, it is said who ever controlled Stirling controlled Scotland.
-All Stirling holiday makers should visit Stirling castle which guarded the main crossing point over the river Forth; all armies travelling north or south had to pass here.
-Several important battles occurred within view of Stirling castle ramparts.
-It was said "to hold Stirling was to have Scotland", as a result of this, the town became known as 'the key to the Scotland'.
+Strategically Stirling was politically crucial from early to medieval times.
+It is said that whoever controlled Stirling, controlled Scotland.
+All Stirling visitors should take a trip to Stirling Castle which guarded the main crossing point over the River Forth; all armies travelling north or south had to pass here.
+Several important battles occurred within view of Stirling Castle's ramparts.
+Because "to hold Stirling was to have Scotland", the town became known as 'the key to the Scotland'.

-Stirling Castle was the favoured Scottish royal residence of the Stewart monarchs, only Edinburgh rivaling it for importance.
-A visit to Stirling Castle is an absolute must for those on a Stirling holiday; the royal apartments have been extensively renovated to their former glory.
+Stirling Castle was the favoured Scottish Royal residence of the Stuart monarchs, only Edinburgh rivaling it for importance.
 The castle blossomed as a royal palace with its renaissance architecture, magnificently restored by Historic Scotland.
-Three kings of Scotland were born in Stirling castle, in the streets below the merchants and courtiers established fine homes, which can still be seen today.
+Three kings of Scotland were born in Stirling castle and, in the streets below, the merchants and courtiers established fine homes many of which can still be seen today.

-Falkirk is with easy reach of Stirling and those on a Stirling holiday are recommended paying it a visit, it is a great town in its own right to visit, whether exploring the heritage trail or visiting fantastic attractions such as the Falkirk Wheel and Callander House or for shopping, eating in it restaurants and cafes.
-Falkirk is the ideal centrally located base from which to explore the Forth Valley.
-There are many historical sites by Falkirk and a short drive from Stirling is the impressive Antonine Wall which crosses central Scotland 63 km (39 miles) long, built in 150 AD by Roman Emperor Antoninus Pius a stone and turf fortification about 3 m (10 feet) high and 5 m (15 feet) wide.
+Falkirk is with easy reach of Stirling and those on a Stirling holiday are recommended paying a visit.
+It is a great town, whether you are exploring the heritage trail or visiting fantastic attractions such as the Falkirk Wheel and Callander House.
+It also offers fantastic shopping, restaurants and cafes.
+Falkirk is the ideal centrally located base from which to explore the Forth Valley area and there are many historical sites by Falkirk.
+Just a short drive from Stirling is the impressive Antonine Wall which crosses central Scotland 63 km (39 miles) long, built in 150 AD by Roman Emperor Antoninus Pius, a stone and turf fortification about 3 m (10 feet) high and 5 m (15 feet) wide.

 An area well worth a visit when on holiday in Stirling is Clackmannanshire, rich in culture and heritage with links to some of Scotland's most famous historical characters.
 An area that once had a thriving textiles industry, today there is a thriving local arts and crafts scene.